What is Safe Sport?

-Independent Third Party
+Third Party Investigation

-The Independent Third Party role is:
+The Third Party Investigation role is:

-- Qualified to analyze complaints and determine whether they are admissible such as, but not limited to, Certified Human Resources Professionals (CHRP) and practising lawyers.
+- i) Qualified to analyze complaints and determine whether they are admissible such as, but not limited to, Certified Human Resources Professionals (CHRP) and practising lawyers.

-- Independent from Ringette Canada (Professionally and Personally)
+iii) Independent from Ringette Canada (Professionally and Personally)

 For more information see the Ringette Canada Investigations Policy – Discrimination, Harassment, and Abuse and the Ringette Canada Discipline and Complaints Policy.